The Kathismata of the Psalter

 The Kathismata

-According to the customer of our church, we use the numbering of the Psalms found in the Greek Bible; see Psalms for more about the numbering of the psalms.
+According to the custom of our church, we use the numbering of the Psalms found in the Greek Bible; see Psalms for more about the numbering of the psalms.

 Kathisma 1